 - A college will not accept applications from people who are over 50 years old

-- An Asian student is bullied a lot at school because of their race.
+- A student who identifies as Asian American is bullied at school because of their race.
 The student tells their teachers and the school principal what is happening.
-The school does nothing about the bullying even though it happens every week.
+The school does nothing about the bullying.

 - A college takes fewer applications for enrollment from people of color than it does for white people.
 The college does this because it wants most of its students to be white.

 If my child requires an accommodation for a disability, does the school have to provide it?

 The Minnesota Human Rights Act, like the Americans with Disabilities Act, requires schools to provide reasonable accommodations for students with disabilities.
 Another federal law, the Individuals with Disabilities Education Act, requires schools to provide an individualized learning plan for each child with a disability.
 While an accommodation has to be reasonable, it does not necessarily have to be the one the child or parent prefers, as long as it is effective.

 If I attempt to enroll in an educational program, but a college, vocational school or job counselor says I'm "too old" to begin a new career that will take so much additional training, is this discrimination?

 In most cases, yes.
 There are a few professions for which legislation mandates a retirement age, and it may be appropriate for an educational institution to advise potential students of the requirements of those professions.
 But the Human Rights Act prohibits educational institutions from discriminating against a person seeking admission as a student because of age (for individuals above age 25).

 If my child is being bullied by another student, is the school required to put a stop to this behavior?